 - Masking tape or sidewalk chalk hopscotch

-- Cutout handprints on the wall for practicing wall push-ups
+- Cut-out handprints on the wall for practicing wall push-ups

 - Pillows for yelling into (This one's great for adults, too!)

-How to use an active space
+How to use an active area

 - Have your child help pick where the active space should go.
 You’ll want it to be away from their calming space or any designated quiet areas in your home.

-- Offer options for different active toys and materials, so they can choose what works best for them.
+- Offer options for different active toys and materials so they can choose what works best for them.

 - Talk to your child about what the space can be used for and rules for the area.
 For example: "Sometimes when I feel mad, I want to hit.
 It's okay to be mad, but it's not okay to hit people.
 Know what's okay to hit?
 Pillows.
 This is a place where you can come to hit pillows and yell into them when you need it."